Overview and Facts about Low Testosterone

 - Testosterone pellets inserted under the skin

-Any signs of improvement will likely appear within 3 to 6 months of treatment.
+Any signs of improvement will likely appear within three to six months of treatment.